zavolanlab/PAQR2/README.md

 ## Preparations

 ### 1. Create tandem poly(A) sites file
 For poly(A) site quantification and calculation of UTR length changes, PAQR requires a reference of known "tandem" poly(A) sites in bed format with additional columns.
 This file can be conveniently created with the [tandem PAS pipeline][tpas-repo], which uses the [PolyASite atlas][polyasite-atlas] as a global reference of poly(A) sites.
 Only poly(A) sites on terminal exons, not overlapping with exons of other transcripts are selected.
+Different files for stranded and unstranded RNA-seq data analysis can be created.
 The columns of the tandem PAS file are as follows:

 | Column | Value | Comments |
 | --- | --- | --- |